Feature Article: Austin Mezcal Guide

 It’s a “moment” that’s been happening for centuries in Oaxaca, Mexico.
 There are conflicting accounts about when mezcal was first created.
 Some historians believe the spirit is 200 years old, while others place its origins as far back 500 years, when the Spanish conquistadors first came to Mexico and brought with them distillation techniques.

 Like tequila, mezcal is distilled from the agave plant.
 Unlike tequila, which can only be distilled from a Blue Agave plant, mezcal can be distilled from any of the estimated 200 agave species that exist in Mexico, which results in a broad range of flavors.
 Often mezcal has a smokiness to it (it comes from roasting the piñas — the soft fruit at the center of the agave — in underground pits), but, much like scotch, it can taste peaty, floral, earthy or sweet, too.
-“People that get really excited about small batch and single barrel whiskies or vintages of wine … mezcal is [like] that,” says Billy Hankey, co-owner of King Bee and a major mezcal enthusiast.
-“The big difference is that some of these productions are [only] 42 to 150 liters.”
+“People that get really excited about small batch and single barrel whiskies or vintages of wine … mezcal is that,” says Billy Hankey, co-owner of King Bee and a major mezcal enthusiast.
+“The big difference is that some of these productions are 42 to 150 liters.”

 Making mezcal is incredibly labor intensive.
 The process starts with searching for agaves which, because they can’ t be grown, can require some serious foraging.
 Once found, all of the leaves of the plant are chopped off by hand, and the piñas are roasted before being pulled back out.
 The juice is then extracted from the piñas with the help of a horse-drawn wheel before fermentation begins.